Lima, Provincia de Lima Airbnb Market Data 2026: STR Report & Statistics

 What Is the Monthly Airbnb Occupancy Rate in Lima?

 Maximize your bookings by understanding the Lima STR occupancy trends.
 Seasonal demand shifts significantly influence how often properties are booked.
-Typically, Aprilsees the highest demand (peak season occupancy), while May experiences the lowest (low season).
+Typically, Decembersees the highest demand (peak season occupancy), while June experiences the lowest (low season).
 Effective strategies, like adjusting minimum stays or offering promotions, can boost occupancy during slower periods.
 Here's how different property tiers perform in Lima:

 Average Monthly Occupancy Rate Trend in Lima